m-spangenberg/exercises_databases/README.md

 # Databases

-Below are my study notes on databases.
+Below are my study notes on a lecture about Database Systems by Prof. Trummer.
 I've made these notes to further my understanding of the inner-workings of databases and database management systems.

 ## Introduction To Database Systems